Tarboro, North Carolina: Transportation

-Interstate 95 and U.S. 64 were constructed near Tarboro, allowing for access to and from the East Coast's major markets, many of which are within one day's drive.
+Interstate 95 and U.S. Route 64 were constructed near Tarboro, allowing for access to and from the East Coast's major markets, many of which are within one day's drive.
 The city is 72 mi east of Raleigh, the state capital; 25 mi northwest of Greenville, a primary eastern North Carolina hub; 16 mi east of Rocky Mount; and 120 mi west of the Outer Banks.
 Tarboro is convenient to area and regional airports, freight and passenger train service, interstate and intrastate highway systems, and the deepwater ports of Morehead City and Wilmington, North Carolina.